Vietnam.vn - Nền tảng quảng bá Việt Nam

 PARENTS ARE STILL HESITANT

-According to Dr. Pham Vu Quoc Binh, Deputy Director General of the General Department of Vocational Education, Ministry of Labor, Invalids and Social Affairs, after Directive 10 of the Politburo, most recently the Decision approving the strategy for vocational education development for the period 2021-2030, with a vision to 2045 of the Prime Minister, sets the goal of attracting 50-55% of secondary and high school graduates by 2030.
+According to Dr. Pham Vu Quoc Binh, Deputy Director General of the General Department of Vocational Education, Ministry of Labor, Invalids and Social Affairs, after Directive 10 of the Politburo, most recently the Decision approving the strategy for vocational education development for the period 2021-2030, with a vision to 2045 of the Prime Minister, sets the goal of attracting 50-55% of junior high school and high school graduates by 2030.

 "However, currently, on average, only about 19-20% of secondary school graduates nationwide go to vocational training.
 This number has increased significantly compared to previous years, although the rate is still not as expected.
 Although the policy has created conditions to attract students to vocational training, there are still many shortcomings and barriers from parents' psychology and from some regulations on labor use," Dr. Quoc Binh assessed.